redhat-cop/helm-charts/charts/operatorhub/README.md

       create: true
 ```

 Change the values regarding to the operator you want to use.
-For overriding variables see: [Customizing the chart](https://docs.helm.sh/using_helm/#customizing-the-chart-before-installing)

 See the [Configuration](#configuration) section for the overrides' descriptions.

 ```bash
 $ helm install -f custom-values.yaml rht-labs-charts/operatorhub